 - Real-time detect-and-avoid with audible and visual alerts

-- Specific collision avoidance commands to maneuver away from a potential collision
+- Specific commands to maintain well-clear distances and guidance to maneuver away from a potential collisions

 - Real-time weather map overlays